 – Browser fingerprinting: Even with a VPN, browser fingerprinting can be used to identify you.
 The Malus extension’s fingerprint protection features can help reduce this risk, but it’s not a silver bullet.
 Pair with privacy-conscious browser settings.

 – malware protection: Use the extension’s built-in protections, but don’t rely on it exclusively.
 Maintain updated antivirus or endpoint protection on your device.
+Is touch vpn safe to use in 2026: a comprehensive guide to privacy, security, and performance

 Performance and reliability considerations